Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 lang | string | User language (which is currently set in their Control Panel).
-Use this parameter to translate your application UI to the user language. access_token | string | Secure oAuth token for Ecwid REST API public_token | string | Public oAuth token for Ecwid REST API view_mode | string | Mode used to display the application interface: in a `POPUP` or in a `PAGE`. `PAGE` is a default mode when app is displayed in a separate tab in Ecwid Control Panel
+Use this parameter to translate your application UI to the user language. access_token | string | Secure oAuth token for Ecwid REST API public_token | string | Public oAuth token for Ecwid REST API view_mode | string | Mode used to display the application interface: `POPUP`, `PAGE` or `INLINE`. `PAGE` is a default mode when app is displayed in a separate tab in Ecwid Control Panel, `POPUP` is used when the app UI is displayed in a popup on any page of Ecwid CP, `INLINE` type is used for displaying the interface inside an element on a page where other elements are also present

 #### Decryption of payload on your server